 YOU are.
 Whether you’re a nongovernmental (NGO) or civil society (CSO) staffer, a health care worker, a doctor, a parent, a researcher, or an academic, you can help bring more attention and urgency to diarrheal disease.
 Below are some examples of how advocates are already shining a spotlight on the issue.
 No matter who you are, you can take action.
 Here are some ideas.

-Collaborate with partners to encourage an integrated approach.
-If you’re a health professional or a civil society representative, you can join with others in a partnership or coalition effort to support and implement proven, integrated solutions against diarrhea.
+Collaborate with partners to encourage a “whole-child” approach.
+If you’re a health professional or a civil society representative, you can join with others in a partnership or coalition effort to elevate diarrhea interventions within broader frameworks, such as primary health care, or through strategic opportunities and joint delivery of tools.

 Provide resources for programs.
 Provide resources for programs and research that feature innovative, cost-effective ways to deliver integrated approaches.
 As a donor, you can ensure more solutions reach larger populations by incentivizing, funding, and measuring flexible approaches that combine and deliver the most-needed solutions.
 Specifically, include requirements in your calls/requests for proposals that prioritize programs implementing the GAPPD approach.

-Champion best practices and global guidance for an integrated approach to diarrhea, especially the GAPPD.
-You provide technical assistance to donors and national governments to implement the plans and guidance that already exists, including the integrated approach outlined in the GAPPD.
+Champion best practices and global guidance for a multifaceted approach to diarrhea, especially the GAPPD.
+You provide technical assistance to donors and national governments to implement evidence-based tools, such as those outlined in the GAPPD.
 Harness the strength of regional and national program staff to work with member countries on effective implementation of global and national strategies for diarrhea treatment and prevention.

 Work with donors to allocate and track funding that promotes global best practices and recommendations.
-Improve the tracking of cross-sectoral investments to better understand return on investment and enable stronger accountability.
+Improve the tracking of multi-sectoral investments to better understand return on investment and enable stronger accountability.

 Provide guidance to national and subnational governments to ensure interventions focus on high-impact solutions.
-Serve as an advocate for regular policy updates that incorporate global best practices and recommendations.
+Serve as an advocate for regular national policy updates to ensure harmonization with global best practices and recommendations.

-Adapt global standards on diarrheal disease and integration to your local policy and programmatic needs.
-Global guidance exists, so adapting those best practices to your local context can help to increase the effectiveness of programs and policies.
-Use the GAPPD and IMCI to determine what specific plans, investments, and partners are needed at the national and subnational level to achieve the greatest health impact.
+Adapt normative global standards that address diarrheal disease to your local policy and programmatic needs.
+Use the GAPPD and IMCI to determine what specific plans, investments, and partners can be tailored to the national and subnational level to achieve the greatest health impact.
+Ensure your national list of essential medicines for children includes co-packaged oral rehydration solution and zinc to reflect the updated global standard from WHO and UNICEF.

-Prioritize the fight against diarrhea through integrated policies and increased domestic and partner resource mobilization.
+Prioritize the fight against diarrhea in child health policies and in increased domestic and partner resource mobilization.
 Prioritizing more domestic funding demonstrates greater commitment to improving child health.
-Ensure that integrated diarrheal disease solutions are included in Global Financing Facility Country Investment Case frameworks, as well as other funding mechanisms.
+Ensure that diarrheal disease solutions are included in Global Financing Facility Country Investment Case frameworks (especially WASH, which is often lacking in GFF applications), as well as other funding mechanisms.

 Encourage and incentivize cross-sectoral action and collaboration to bring integrated solutions to all communities.
 All too often, WASH, health programs, and departments are segmented into silos—creating barriers to reaching a common goal of addressing diarrheal disease.
-Creating linkages can help to promote an integrated approach.
+Creating linkages can help to promote a comprehensive protect, prevent, and treat approach.

 Together, we can Stop the Cycle.